Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_1(Insecure Logging).md

 # Task 1 : INSECURE LOGGING

 Upon installing and launching the APK, we observe that the application provides 13 different challenges, each corresponding to a specific vulnerability.
-The first level is titled "Insecure Logging".
+The first level is titled `Insecure Logging`.

 To understand what's actually happening over there, we need to examine the source code through JADX.